(Editor's note: The following story appeared in the winter 2009 edition of Bucknell Magazine.)

 For instance, Parkhurst spends 25 percent of its budget on foods produced within 150 miles of campus.

-The assessment also revealed a number of opportunities for improvement.
+Opportunities for improvement The assessment also revealed a number of opportunities for improvement.
 Despite the strong infrastructure, only about 18 percent of the campus’ solid waste is recycled.
 One contributor to the landfills is the Bison Café, which has no dishwashing facilities and uses disposable dishes and serviceware.
 Even the management of the University’s endowment contributes to Bucknell’s environmental footprint.

 “Moving toward socially and environmentally responsible investing is a big challenge for the future,” El-Mogazi says.
 “This challenge is not unique to us.
 It’s a challenge for many universities.”